-The General Certificate of Secondary Education (GCSE) is a primarily exam-based qualification, which may include some coursework or practical work, depending on the nature of the subject.
-Full details can be found in the qualification information sheets which can be found on the website.
+The GCSE (General Certificate of Secondary Education) is a primarily exam-based qualification, which may include some coursework or practical work, depending on the nature of the subject.
+Full details can be found in the qualification information sheets which can be found in this booklet and also on the website.

-Technical Awards are practical, vocational qualifications available to 14-16 year olds to take alongside GCSEs.
+Technical Awards are practical, vocational qualifications available at Key Stage 4.
+They can be taken alongside GCSEs.
 A single Technical Award is equivalent to a GCSE.
 Technical Awards will provide students with technical knowledge and skills to prepare them for further study, apprenticeships and the workplace.
-Full details can be found in the qualification information sheets which can be found on the website.
+Full details can be found in the qualification information sheets which can be found in this booklet and on the website.

+GCSEs tend to be more exam based but sometimes have a coursework element.
+This will depend on the qualification so please ensure you are fully aware of this.
 Technical Awards combine a variety of assessment methods including practical assessment, written coursework and external examinations.
 Students with a Technical Award will be able to go on to study A-Levels or vocational qualifications.